 A PIN diode (p-type, intrinsic, n-type diode) is a diode with a wide region of intrinsic semiconductor material (undoped) contained between a p-type semiconductor and an n-type semiconductor.

 The advantage of a PIN diode is that the depletion region exists almost completely within the intrinsic region, which has a constant width (or almost constant) regardless of disturbances applied to the diode.
-The Intrinsically region can be made large as desired, by increasing the area in which the pairs of gaps can be generated.
+The Intrinsic region can be made large as desired, by increasing the area in which the pairs of gaps can be generated.

 In our tests a S1223 Hamamatsu photodiode was used: it is a “general purpose” photodiode, sensitive from 320 nm to 1100 nm.
 The photodiode has a dark current of 0.1 nA, a capacity of 10 pF and an inverse polarization bias voltage of up to 30 V.

 Of course the photodiode was placed inside a light-tight metal box.
 Both the box chassis and the lid were connected to the signal ground reference.

 The picture below shows the shielded box with the photodiode:

 The ionizing particle enters into the sensitive area from the “window” of the photodiode and produces in its passage several hundred electron / hole pairs which are collected by the cathode / anode of the diode and produce the signal that is subsequently digitized.

 We give some data from the literature on solid state sensors :

 Couple Production Energy e/h (300°K) = 3,62 eV